International Investment Agreements (IIAs) and Human Rights

-- The consultation for Europe was held on 10 December 2020.
-It was co-organized by the International Institute for Environment and Development (IIED), the International Institute for Sustainable Development (IISD), and the University of Essex Business and Human Rights Project.
+- A consultation for Europe, 10 December 2020, co-organized by the International Institute for Environment and Development (IIED), the International Institute for Sustainable Development (IISD), and the University of Essex Business and Human Rights Project

-- A consultation only for States organized by the South Centre on 29 April 20201.
+- A consultation only for private sector organized by the International Organisation of Employers (IOE), 9 April 2021

-The Working Group is inviting States and all other stakeholders to submit relevant information to help inform the report by 31 March 2021.
+The Working Group invited States and all other stakeholders to submit relevant information to help inform the report.
+The extended deadline is

-The 2021 report will build, among others, on prior work undertaken by the Working Group examining various dimensions of the interface between IIAs and human rights.
+The forthcoming report will build, among others, on prior work undertaken by the Working Group examining various dimensions of the interface between IIAs and human rights.

 1. Connectiong the dots